-You need to apply for the "right" jobs, jobs for which you are qualified and have a good chance of getting selected for, at least, a first round interview.
+You need to apply for the "right" jobs—those for which you are qualified and which you have a good chance of getting selected for, at least, a first round interview.

 Make a List of the Desired Characteristics of Your Ideal Job

 Consider what would be your ideal job if you could choose what to do next in your career.
 Try to think of seven or more elements that would comprise your perfect job.

 For example, key elements might include: directly using your degree, the opportunity to see the results of your work, people contact of a nurturing nature, applying your skills, growth potential, an opportunity to acquire key areas of knowledge, proximity to home, and work/life balance.